How a week-long mobile diary-study helped an insights agency to understand how children interacted with technology in the home.

 Working with Indeemo, our client identified 2 separate target groups of of children that they needed to observe for the purpose of their project.
 This helped our client to distinguish between households with one child and more than one child.

-Having recruited parents over 50 parents that fit into each target group, they then used a scheduled task list to assign each respondent with 3 separate tasks.
+Having recruited parents of over 50 children that fit into each target group, they then used a scheduled task list to assign each respondent with 3 separate tasks.
 The first task would introduce the family and the second would involve recording the children in-the-moment usage throughout the week.
 Finally, the third task required each parent to reflect on what they themselves learned about their children's technology use throughout the week.

 Throughout the week, our client received over 350, media-rich, authentic and in-the-moment uploads of children using technology in the home.
 These uploads captured every moment from young children using iPads to watch cartoons before school, school-going children using laptops to do homework, right to older children up to young teenagers using streaming-services on smart-tvs.
-Not alone did the upload show the give extremely rich visual insights into the environments that technology was being used in, but it also gave our client a better window into the way in which the children interacted with the technology.
+Not alone did the uploads show extremely rich visual insights into the environments that technology was being used in, but it also gave our client a better window into the way in which the children interacted with the technology.

-If the you’d like to learn more about how a mobile diary-study can help you to understand children's technology usage, please contact us using the form below
+If you’d like to learn more about how a mobile diary-study can help you to understand children's technology usage, please contact us using the form below

 Mobile Ethnography is a rich, agile way to get a deeper understanding of participants everyday lives and behaviours.